noorainsiddiqa-pixel/driver-monitoring-system/README.md

-# driver-monitoring-system
+🚗 Driver Monitoring System

+📋 Project Overview
-The **Driver Monitoring System** is an intelligent real-time computer vision application  designed to detect driver drowsiness and phone usage while driving.
-It uses machine  learning and image processing techniques to keep drivers safe by sending instant alerts  (audio beeps + SMS notifications) when dangerous behavior is detected.
+The **Driver Monitoring System** is a real-time computer vision application that monitors driver drowsiness and phone usage.
+It provides instant alerts using audio beeps and SMS notifications to improve road safety.

+This system uses **OpenCV, YOLOv8, and Twilio** to detect:
+- Driver drowsiness (eyes closed for more than 5 seconds)
+- Phone usage while driving
+- Night vision support for low-light conditions

+🎯 Features
+- ✅ Real-time face and eye detection using Haar cascades
+- ✅ Drowsiness detection logic with timers and consecutive frame checks
+- ✅ Phone detection using YOLOv8
+- ✅ Audio alert (beep) when drowsiness is detected
+- ✅ SMS alert to a predefined phone number using Twilio
+- ✅ Night vision image enhancement for low-light detection

+ 🛠️ Technologies Used
+- Python 3.x
+- OpenCV
+- YOLOv8
+- Twilio API
+- Winsound (for audio alerts)
+- Threading (for non-blocking SMS sending)